ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 3. Use Cmd+J to reveal the Terminal in VS Code
 4. `jest` and `ts-jest` are already listed as dependencies in 'package.json' so in the Terminal window type 'npm install' to install both dependencies
 5. To run tests type `npm t` in the Terminal window
-6. The files 'src/store-locator/StoreFilter.test.tsx' and in the 'uitesting' directory need to be completed

 ## Post-session (45 minutes)